 Kodiak Drug & Alcohol Rehab, Detox & Treatment Resources

 Kodiak, Alaska, is a beautiful city known for attractions like the Erskine House and Kodiak National Wildlife Refuge.
 No one would ever guess that there are many residents who are suffering from drug and alcohol addiction.
-Substance abuse is a problem the haunts our entire country, especially Alaska, which is found to be one of the top 10 states for illicit drug use in the country.
+Substance abuse is a problem the haunts our entire country, especially Alaska.

-Substances like heroin have had a rise in popularity over the past decade as more and more people are misusing prescription medications that are chemically similar like oxycodone.
-So many people don’t seek treatment because of the stigma associated with drug and alcohol addiction in America, but we know that substance use disorder is a disease that needs to be treated.
+Substances like heroin have had a rise in popularity over the past decade as more and more people are misusing prescription medications.
+So many people don’t seek treatment because of the stigma associated with drug and alcohol addiction in America, but substance use disorder is a disease that needs to be treated.

-There is hope if you need to seek treatment for drug and/or alcohol addiction.
-There are many addiction specialists in your area dedicated to helping you find the help you need.
+There is hope if you need to seek treatment for drug or alcohol addiction.
+There may be many addiction specialists in your area dedicated to helping you find the help you need.

 You’re not alone in this struggle.